The Designated Clinical Officer (DMO), Designated Medical Officer (DMO) and Nurse for SEND

 As Designated Clinical Officer this means I will be involved in:

-- working closely with Achieving for Children to think about the experience of children and families who have Special Educational Needs and Disabilities including work around the quality of education, health and care plans
+- Working closely with Achieving for Children to think about the experience of CYP and families who have Special Educational Needs and Disabilities including work around the quality of education, health and care plans

-- working alongside the commissioners and stakeholders including parents, children and young people, to identify and raise any commissioning gaps
+- Working alongside the commissioners and stakeholders including parents, CYP, to identify and raise any commissioning gaps

-- participate in processes to ensure we consider requests for those with highly complex needs including continuing care
+- Participating in processes to ensure we consider requests for those with highly complex health needs including continuing care

 Concerns and complaints about health services

-If you have a formal complaint about a health service your child has received, please contact the local health providers via their formal complaints process.
+If you have a formal complaint about a health service your child or young person has received, please contact the local health providers via their formal complaints process.
 This will usually be described on their website.
 Or you could try their patient advice and liaison service (PALS) team.

 Please do contact me if you have queries around your child’s experience.